patters-match/prism2-flashing/README.md

 - As a last resort I switched my attention to the DOS [ILHOPFW.EXE](https://junsun.net/linux/intersil-prism/dos-resurrection/) flash tool.

 ### Boot Floppy generation
 It turns out that many bootable floppy images are malformed, and have hard disk partition table boot sectors rather than floppy disk ones.
 Modern firmwares are tolerant of this, but vintage hardware is more picky.
-I had been concerned my laptop's floppy drive might be dead, but it turned out to be fine once I used [this FreeDOS bootable image](https://web.archive.org/web/20080614011528/http://home.eunet.cz/jt/wifi/floppy_flash.img) which I was able to transfer to PuppyLinux using its FTP client.
-Since I have no other usable floppy drive I wrote the floppy directly on the laptop from PuppyLinux using:
+I had been concerned my laptop's floppy drive might be dead, but it turned out to be fine once I used [this FreeDOS bootable image](https://web.archive.org/web/20080614011528/http://home.eunet.cz/jt/wifi/floppy_flash.img) which I was able to transfer to Puppy Linux using its FTP client.
+Since I have no other usable floppy drive I wrote the floppy directly on the laptop from Puppy Linux using:
 ```
 dd if=floppy_flash.img of=/dev/fd0 bs=512
 sync